ClickHouse/ClickHouse/docs/en/operations/access_rights.md

 - [DROP USER](../sql_reference/statements/misc.md#drop-user-statement)
 - [SHOW CREATE USER](../sql_reference/statements/show.md#show-create-user-statement)

-### Settings Application {#access-control-settings-application}
+### Settings Applying {#access-control-settings-applying}

 Settings can be set by different ways: for a user account, in its granted roles and settings profiles.
-At a user login, if a setting is set in different access entities, the value and constrains of this setting are applied corresponding to the following hierarchy (from higher priority to lower):
+At a user login, if a setting is set in different access entities, the value and constrains of this setting are applied by the following priorities (from higher to lower):

 1. User account setting.
 2. The settings of default roles of the user account.
-If a setting is set in some roles, then order of the setting application is undefined.
+If a setting is set in some roles, then order of the setting applying is undefined.
-3. The settings in settings profiles assigned to a user or to it default roles.
-If a setting is set in some profiles, then order of setting application is undefined.
+3. The settings in settings profiles assigned to a user or to its default roles.
+If a setting is set in some profiles, then order of setting applying is undefined.
-4. Settings applied to all the server by default or in the [default profile](server_configuration_parameters/settings.md#default-profile).
+4. Settings applied to all the server by default or from the [default profile](server_configuration_parameters/settings.md#default-profile).

 ## Role {#role-management}